Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Introduction

 The space population is rapidly increasing.
 As of the end of 2022, more than 32,000 objects larger than $10$ \si{cm} are being tracked in space, and the active space population has doubled in the last four years \cite{ESA2023}.
 The increase in the number of operational spacecraft is mainly due to miniaturization (e.g., CubeSats) and the launch of mega-constellations (e.g., Starlink).
 In parallel, the number of tracked space debris is growing thanks to improved monitoring systems (e.g., the space fence system).
 This situation brings new challenges in space situational awareness and spacecraft operations.

 One of these is the risk of collision between space objects.
 The probability of a conjunction event occurring increases with the increasing density of the orbital regime \cite{Letizia2015}, as indicated by research conducted in both \gls{leo} \cite{Zhang2022} and \gls{geo} \cite{Zhang2022Analysis}.
-In recent times, there has been a significant increase in research focus on \gls{ca} in order to tackle this issue.
+In recent times, there has been a significant increase in research focusing on \gls{ca} .
 In particular, the development of autonomous and fuel-optimized \glspl{cam} aims to effectively decrease operational expenses, minimize reliance on human intervention, and extend the lifespan of missions by mitigating propellant wastage.
-Conjunction events are typically considered too risky when the \acrlong{pc} ($\pc$) is greater than an arbitrary threshold.
+Conjunction events are typically considered too risky when the \acrfull{pc} is greater than an arbitrary threshold.
 NASA identifies two such thresholds, corresponding respectively to the yellow and the red warning: the former is $10^{-5}$, and the latter is $10^{-4}$ \cite{Browns2010}.
-When these limits are exceeded, a \gls{cam} is designed to lower the value of $\pc$ while respecting operational constraints, if required.
+When these limits are exceeded, a \gls{cam} is designed to lower the value of \gls{pc} while respecting operational constraints, if required.